 Students are taught to become stewards and adventurers of the great outdoors through our distinctive, curriculum-based Wilderness Education Program.

-From elementary to high school, our students experience so much more than the standard field trip or overnight class camp-out.
-Our Outdoor Education Program includes off-campus field courses in Organic and Biodynamic Farming, Forest Ecology, and Ancestral Pueblo Archeology, among others.
-And on campus, students stargaze as part of Middle School Astronomy class or cultivate and harvest the school’s prolific garden.
+From elementary to high school, our students experience so much more than the standard field trip or overnight class camp out.
+Our Outdoor Education Program includes off-campus field courses in Organic and Biodynamic Farming, Forest Ecology, and Ancestral Pueblo Archaeology, among others.
+And on campus, students stargaze as part of middle school Astronomy class or cultivate and harvest the school’s prolific garden.

-These outdoor experiences ground students, teach them to work cooperatively, and to appreciate and protect the beauty of nature.
-From the first grader’s introductory camping trip on our beautiful 13-acre campus, to the unique, 24-hour contemplative wilderness solo Seniors complete to launch their study of the Transcendentalists and the writing of their personal college application essays, we Think Outside!
+These outdoor experiences ground students, teach them to work cooperatively, and appreciate and protect the beauty of nature.
+From the first grader’s introductory camping trip on our beautiful 13-acre campus, to the unique 24-hour contemplative wilderness solo seniors complete to launch their study of the Transcendentalists and the writing of their personal college application essays, we Think Outside!